 Additionally, in May 2019, we entered into a sales agreement with Wainwright for an ATM Offering Program under which we may offer and sell shares of our common stock having an aggregate offering price of up to \$10.0 million.
 Wainwright is entitled to a commission at a fixed rate equal to 3% of the gross proceeds.
-Under the ATM Offering Program, during 2019, we had sold an aggregate of 611,687 shares of common stock at an average price of \$5.43 per share for net proceeds of approximately \$3.0 million.
-We did not utilize the ATM Offering Program during the three months ended March 31, 2020.
+Under the ATM Offering Program, during 2019, we had sold an aggregate of 611,687 shares of common stock at an average price of \$5.43 per share for gross proceeds of approximately \$3.3 million.
+During the six months ended June 30, 2020, we sold an aggregate of 23,148 shares of common stock at an average price of \$4.49 per share for gross proceeds of \$0.1 million under the ATM Offering Program.